mmohammedniaz/pyspark-tutorial/Transformations.md

      data_reduce = sc.parallelize([1, 2, .5, .1, 5, .2], 3)
      data_reduce.reduce(lambda x, y: x / y)
      It will produce 0.004.

+### fold
+fold() is similar to reduce except that it takes an 'Zero value'(Think of it as a kind of initial value) which will be used in the initial call on each Partition

 #### reduceByKey(func, numPartitions=None, partitionFunc=<function portable_hash at 0x7fc35dbc8e60>)
 Merge the values for each key using an associative and commutative reduce function.